ebukaaa/crime-map/README.md

 # crime-map
-Use API from UK police to show various crimes that occur on the street
+Use API from UK police to show various crimes that occur on London streets